 - (3) Special Security Agreement.
 A Special Security Agreement may be considered when a U.S. organization is effectively owned or controlled by a foreign interest and the Federal Government has entered into a general security agreement with the foreign government involved.
 The Special Security Agreement preserves the foreign shareholder's right to be represented on the governing body with a direct voice in the business and management of the company while denying unauthorized access to classified information or matter, or SNM by imposing substantial security and export control measures within an institutionalized set of corporate practices and procedures.
-SSAs must: - (a) require active involvement in security matters of senior management and certain Board members (outside directors), who must be cleared U.S. citizens; - (b) provide for the establishment of a Government Security Committee (GSC) to oversee classified, SNM, and export control activities; - (c) be based on a Secretarial Waiver as described above if the entity is controlled by a foreign government and the contract will require access to proscribed information; and - (d) require a National Interest Determination (NID) prior to release of proscribed information to the contractor or its cleared employees to certify that release of such information is consistent with the national security interests of the United States.
+SSAs must: - (a) require active involvement in security matters of senior management and certain Board members (outside directors), who must be cleared U.S. citizens; - (b) provide for the establishment of a Government Security Committee (GSC) to oversee classified, SNM, and export control activities; - (c) be based on a Secretarial Waiver as described above if the entity is controlled by a foreign government and the contract will require access to proscribed information; and - (d) require a NID prior to release of proscribed information to the contractor or its cleared employees to certify that release of such information is consistent with the national security interests of the United States; provided, however, that in accordance with Section 842 of Public Law 115-232 (Reference j), covered NTIB entities (as defined at Section 842(c)(1) of Public Law 115-232) shall not be required to obtain a NID as a condition for access to proscribed information.
 The NID can be program, project, or contract specific. - (4) Non-controlling Foreign Ownership.
 A non-controlling foreign ownership is one in which a non-U.S. citizen(s) owns less than a majority of the voting securities of the U.S. organization and/or is not in a position to effectively control the business management of the U.S. organization.
 Where the FOCI stems from non-controlling foreign ownership or control, a FOCI mitigation plan must consist of either Board Resolution or Security Control Agreement methods.